 import this command Import data or metadata from a local directory

 Difference between Import-Wizard & Data-Loader

-Import wizard is good choice when users are less technical, small scale and records limit is up to 50000 records.
-Import wizard can import data from Contact, Account , Lead and Custom objects too.
-Where data loader is used for complex user handling having large size of records more than 50000.
-Data loader can work with any object excluding User.
+Import wizard is a good choice when users are less technical, small scale, and records limit is up to 50000 records.
+Import wizards can import data from Contact, Account, Lead, and Custom objects too.
+Where data loader is used for complex user handling having a large size of records more than 50000.
+The data loader can work with any object excluding User.

 - Introduction to Cloud Computing (Salesforce.com and Force.com)